During storm events

 Issues with our stormwater drainage network

-You can contact Council on 9518 3555 to report drainage issues and we will respond within 10 working days.
+You can report your issue online or contact Council on 9518 3555 to report drainage issues and we will respond within 10 working days.

 An inspection may occur to determine what, if any action is to be undertaken.
 Please report missing or displaced pit lids to Council so that these can be safely put back in a timely manner.